cascadiarecovery/electrum_to_koinly/README.md

 - If you use auto-sync/import, Koinly only sees on-chain transactions

 Solution (short-term):
-- This script takes your original CSV export and makes a new one without the lightning channel opens/closes.
+- This script takes your original CSV export from Electrum and makes a new one without the lightning channel opens/closes.
 It marks lightning transactions as on-chain transactions so they are included as normal.
+- Lighting channel open/close transactions are set to zero BTC amount except network fees which remain in-tact.
+- This script runs on Windows, MacOS, and Linux
 - 100% open source, lightweight and fast, look at the code yourself it's very small!
 - 100% local only & private, your data is never sent anywhere